justsml/katacoda-scenarios/scaling-quiz/intro.md

 - What does `performance` mean for my app?

-> This unit will help you establish the skills required to handle scaling web applications.
+> This unit will help you establish the skills required to scale modern web applications.

 ## Learning goals